Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/README.md

 ## Spectral gap for extended ring networks

 Select `Extended ring network.ipynb` to evaluate and plot the spectral gap for the node2vec random walks on extended ring networks.
-Users can change the number of nodes in the extended ring network by changing `size` in cell [3].
-The number of nodes in the code is 100.
+You can change the number of nodes in the extended ring network by changing `size` in cell [3].
+The number of nodes in the example code is 100.

 ![Spectral gap for extended ring networks](https://github.com/Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/blob/master/images/image2.png)